mohitpai/journey-optimizer.en/help/using/personalization/personalization-use-case.md

    ![](assets/perso-uc13.png)

 1. From the left menu, select **Offer decisions** to insert an offer decisioning variable.
-Select the placement and click the **+** icon next to the decision (previously known as 'offer activity') to add it to the body.
+Select the placement and click the **+** icon next to the decision to add it to the body.

    ![](assets/perso-uc14.png)